Evil Islands: Curse of the Lost Soul: Multiplayer

 Evil Islands also has an online multiplayer feature allowing players to do quests, and level up, similar to the solo side of the game but with human players.
 Quests are different from those of the single player story and have different objectives and rewards.
 The multiplayer portion of the game is also much harder than normal play especially without other players, encouraging people to group up.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.
 IGN praised the graphics and goofy characters.
 GameSpot noted that the combat animations are good and the fighting is well balanced for different styles of play.
 However, Carla Harker of NextGen said, "Evil Islands ain't all bad, but it would be a lot more enjoyable if it weren't made so absurdly difficult by random chance."
 Jake The Snake of GamePro said, "Handsome 3D landscapes—viewable from nearly any angle and filled with rolling hills and nicely detailed objects—give Evil Islands a unique look and feel."
 (Note: GamePro gave the game 4.5/5 each for graphics, sound, control, and fun factor.)

 The game was a finalist for The Electric Playgrounds 2001 "Best RPG for PC" award, but lost the prize to Arcanum: Of Steamworks and Magick Obscura.